Battle of Stiklestad

-The Battle of Stiklestad (Slaget på Stiklestad; Stiklarstaðir) in 1030 is one of the most famous battles in the history of Norway.
-In this battle, King Olaf II of Norway (Óláfr Haraldsson) was killed.
+The Battle of Stiklestad (Slaget på Stiklestad; Stiklastaðaorrusta) in 1030 is one of the most famous battles in the history of Norway.
+In this battle, King Olaf II of Norway was killed.
 During the pontificate of Pope Alexander III, the Roman Catholic Church declared Olaf a saint in 1164.

-His younger half-brother, Harald Hardrada (Haraldr Haraldsson harðráði), was also present at the battle.
+His younger half-brother, Harald Hardrada, was also present at the battle.
 Harald was only fifteen when the battle of Stiklestad took place.
 He became King of Norway in 1047, until his death in a failed invasion of England at the Battle of Stamford Bridge in 1066.

 Background

-During the 9th century, Norway was divided between several local kings controlling their own fiefs.
-By the end of the century, King Harald Fairhair (Old Norse: Haraldr Hárfagri) managed, mainly due to the military superiority gained by his marriage alliance with Hákon Grjótgarðsson of Nidaros, to subjugate these mini–kingdoms, and he created a unified Norwegian state.
+During the 9th century, Norway was divided among several local kings controlling their own fiefs.
+By the end of the century, King Harald Fairhair managed, mainly due to the military superiority gained by his marriage alliance with Hákon Grjótgarðsson of Nidaros, to subjugate these mini–kingdoms, and he created a unified Norwegian state.

 This alliance came apart after Harald's death.
 The jarls of Lade and various descendants of Harald Fairhair would spend the next century interlocked in feuds over power.
 As well as power politics, religion also played a part in these conflicts, as two of the descendants of Harald Fairhair, Haakon the Good and Olaf Tryggvason attempted to convert the then heathen Norwegians to Christianity.
-In the year 1000, Sveinn Hákonarson and Eiríkr Hákonarson of Lade took control over Norway, being supported by the Danish King Sweyn Forkbeard (Old Norse: Sveinn Haraldsson Tjúguskegg).
+In the year 1000, Sveinn Hákonarson and Eiríkr Hákonarson of Lade took control over Norway, being supported by the Danish King Sweyn Forkbeard.
 In 1015, Olaf Haraldsson, representing the descendants of Harald Fairhair, returned from one of his Viking trips and was immediately elected as King of Norway.
 In June 1016, he won the Battle of Nesjar against the jarls of Lade.

 Olav Haraldsson's success in becoming King of Norway was helped by the Danes being kept occupied with the ongoing fighting in England.
-In the year 1028, the Danish king Cnut the Great made an alliance with the Lades, and Olaf had to go into exile in Kievan Rus' (Old Norse: Garðaríki).
-In the year of 1029 the last Lade jarl, Haakon Sigurdsson (Old Norse: Hákon Sigurðarson), drowned, and Olaf prepared a military expedition to reclaim the throne.
+In the year 1028, the Danish king Cnut the Great made an alliance with the Lades, and Olaf had to go into exile in Kievan Rus'.
+In the year of 1029 the last Lade jarl, Haakon Ericsson, drowned, and Olaf prepared a military expedition to reclaim the throne.
 Olaf was supported by the Swedish king Anund Jacob who wanted to weaken Cnut's power and provided Olaf with 400 men and guides that could lead Olaf through Dalarna into Norway.
 Dagr Hringsson, a Norwegian noble in exile in Sweden and governor for Anund Jacob also joined forces with Olaf on the condition that his old lands would be restored to him.
 On route, Olaf also recruited several highwaymen before mustering for forces in Jämtland.